ami-iit/robot-log-visualizer/README.md

 . visualizer-env/bin/activate
 ```

-Inside the virtual environment, install the library from `pip`:
+Inside the virtual environment, install the application from `pip`:

 ```console
 pip install robot-log-visualizer
 ```

 ### 📦 Use the `AppImage`
 If you are in a Linux distribution you can use the [`AppImage`](https://appimage.org/).
 Please run the following command on your terminal.
-Remeber to change the `version` number in the following command
+Remember to change the `version` number in the following command
 ```console
 version=0.6.1
 wget https://github.com/ami-iit/robot-log-visualizer/releases/download/v${version}/robot-log-visualizer-${version}-x86_64.AppImage